William A. Haseltine: HIV/AIDS research and public policy

 The work HTLV prepared Haseltine for work on AIDS.
 Before the AIDS epidemic was identified, Haseltine already had the expertise and the facilities to study human retroviruses.
 He first learned of the new disease from colleagues in late 1981.
 In early 1982 he and a few other scientists who were working on HTLV formed a small working group to identify the cause of the new disease.
 They met regularly every 4–6 weeks from early 1982 to 1985.
 With help from the Centers of Disease Control, this group formed the hypothesis that AIDS was caused by a human retrovirus similar to HTLV.
 They proposed to use methods similar to those used to isolate the HTLV virus to find this new virus.
 These methods were successfully used to isolate the virus, now called the Human Immunodeficiency Virus (HIV) and to demonstrate that it is the cause of AIDS.

-For the next ten years Haseltine devoted his efforts to finding ways to diagnose, treat and prevent HIV/AIDS.
-He was one of the first to recognize the danger the disease posed and to accurately predict the magnitude of the epidemic.
-His views were considered highly controversial as summarized in a book, The Myth of Heterosexual Aids: How a Tragedy Has Been Distorted by the Media and Partisan Politics by Michael Fumento.
-In a retrospective article titled "20 years ago in Discover: Misunderstanding AIDS", Discover Magazine credited Haseltine as the only one of 20 scientists interviewed in the mid-1980s that correctly understood that transmission of HIV/AIDS was unlikely to be restricted to anal sex and shared needle use, but could spread in the heterosexual community and had the potential to become a global pandemic.

-Haseltine's approach to the epidemic was threefold: